webbdeej/free-code-camp/Basic HTML and HTML5/readme.md

 # Link to External Pages with Anchor Elements

-Added a link to a free cat photo app
+Added a link to a free cat photo app with a tag

+# Link to Internal Sections of a Page with Anchor Elements

+assigned href attribute to # symbol to change external link to internal